 From career breakthroughs to professional milestones, explore how Kenley Jansen made an impact.

-Kenley Jansen is a professional baseball pitcher from Curaçao, currently playing for the Los Angeles Angels in MLB.
-He previously played for the Los Angeles Dodgers, Atlanta Braves, and Boston Red Sox, solidifying his career as a prominent relief pitcher in Major League Baseball.
+Kenley Jansen is a Curaçaoan professional baseball pitcher currently playing for the Los Angeles Angels in MLB.
+Prior to joining the Angels, he played for the Los Angeles Dodgers, Atlanta Braves, and Boston Red Sox.
+Known for his cutter, he established himself as one of the premier closers in baseball during his tenure with the Dodgers.

 On November 17, 2004, Kenley Jansen was signed as an undrafted free agent catcher by the Dodgers organization and was assigned to the Rookie Class Gulf Coast Dodgers.